 CHICAGO, April 19 U.S. Environmental Protection Agency Region 5s Midwest Clean Diesel Initiative has announced the availability of $1,039,320 in grant monies for projects aimed at protecting public health by reducing diesel emissions in the Midwest.

-EPA said it is offering funding for school bus projects and other types of diesel emission-reduction projects.
+EPA said it is offering to fund school bus projects and other types of diesel emission-reduction projects.
 Total funding available for the school bus projects is $464,320 and total funding available for the other diesel emission-reduction projects is $575,000.
 Proposals are due by June 16, 2006.
-Announcements, application instructions and more information about the MCDI are at http://www.epa.gov/midwestcleandiesel .
+Announcements, application instructions, and more information about the MCDI are at the EPA website.

 EPA has set stringent standards for new diesel engines and their fuels, including heavy-duty trucks and buses, and non-road equipment such as construction and cargo-handling equipment.

-MCDI is a voluntary partnership of federal, state and local agencies, along with communities, non-profit organizations and private companies working together to reduce emissions from diesel engines in the Midwest.
-It is part of EPAs National Clean Diesel Campaign that is focused on reducing diesel emissions nationally.
+MCDI is a voluntary partnership of federal, state, and local agencies, along with communities, non-profit organizations, and private companies working together to reduce emissions from diesel engines in the Midwest.
+It is part of the EPAs National Clean Diesel Campaign that is focused on reducing diesel emissions nationally.